 “In my opinion the most helpful aspect of Hearing Link’s support to my mum has been lifting the isolation of hearing loss.
 She knows that there are many people going through the same thing, who have the exact same challenges and that there are techniques and ways to deal with it available.

 “Seeing my mum flourish and begin to help others through Hearing Link has been inspirational for me.
 To show my support for what Hearing Link does I ran the Edinburgh Marathon in aid of the charity, raising over £1,000 for this fantastic cause.”

-May is now helping others as one of our valued network of volunteers.
+May (pictured below with Hearing Link volunteers and staff) is now helping others as one of our valued network of volunteers using her lived experience of hearing loss.
 Her initial role was working as a Helpdesk Responder, answering email enquiries from individuals and their families across the UK looking for support just as she once did.

 May is turning her hand to other volunteering activities.
-She said, “Although I spend most of my time volunteering with the Helpdesk I am also hoping to train as a LinkUp facilitator having really enjoyed facilitating at Self Management Programmes.
-I love to meet participants face to face, to chat with them about hearing loss issues and to share experiences.
+She said, “Although I spend most of my time volunteering with the Helpdesk I am also trained as a LinkUp facilitator having really enjoyed facilitating at Self Management Programmes.
+I love to meet participants face-to-face, to chat with them about hearing loss issues and to share experiences.
 Peer support is so beneficial to us all, to know that someone really understands.”